-In order to facilitate the transfer of students among institutions of higher education in the state, the Missouri Department of Higher Education has supported the development of a statewide general education policy that is intended to ensure the portability of general education credit among Missouri's colleges and universities.
-State-level curricular goals and institutional-level student competencies for general education fall into two categories: academic skills and knowledge.
+The Missouri Department of Higher Education and Workforce Development has developed a statewide general education framework intended to ensure the portability of general education credit among Missouri's colleges and universities.
+State-level curricular goals for general education fall into two categories: academic skills (Communicating, Higher Order Thinking, Managing Information, and Valuing) and knowledge areas (Social and Behavioral Sciences, Humanities and Fine Arts, Mathematics, and Life and Physical Sciences).
+The Associate in Arts degree is constructed to align with the state framework and goals.